Rayster271196/CryptoPredict/README.md

 This file is where we collect raw L2 orderbook data up to 10 levels at t secs and the Actual price is collected at t+10 secs and then stored as a row and so on we collect data and output it to a csv file.

 ### `config.py`
 This file stores the 'api_key' and 'api_secret' with is obtained from Binance.
 Also since I have used my personal keys I will not be sharing this file in the code submitted.
-(To run data_extraction.py these keys will have to be obtained)
+(To run data_extraction.py these keys will have to be obtained) [Binance API link](https://www.binance.com/en/my/settings/api-management)

 ### `Utils.py`
 This files contains common utility functions which are used through the code.